okblaze/MC-Bulk-Name-Checker/README.md

 # MC-Bulk-Name-Checker
-Very simple python script.
+(this is my very first time uploading something to github so I don't know what i'm doing at all) Very simple python script.
 Opens a terminal in which you can check the availability of minecraft usernames in bulk.
 An UI version may come out at some point.